claviska/SimpleImage/README.md

 - Utilities: color adjustment, darken/lighten color, extract colors
 - Properties: exif data, height/width, mime type, orientation
 - Color arguments can be passed in as any CSS color (e.g. `LightBlue`), a hex color, or an RGB(A) array.
-- Support for alpha-transparency (GIF, PNG, WEBP)
+- Support for alpha-transparency (GIF, PNG, WEBP, AVIF)
 - Chainable methods
 - Uses exceptions
 - Load with Composer or manually (just one file)